V337 Carinae

 V337 Carinae (V337 Car, q Carinae) is a K-type bright giant star in the constellation of Carina.
 It is an irregular variable and has an apparent visual magnitude which varies between 3.36 and 3.44.
+It is easily visible to the naked eye, except in brightly-lit urban areas.

+Benjamin Apthorp Gould listed the star as possibly variable in his 1879 publication Uranometria Argentina, when it was known as q Carinae.
+It was given its variable star designation, V337 Carinae, nearly 100 years later, in 1973.

-V337 has a spectral class of K2.5II, indicating a bright giant.
+V337 Carinae has a spectral class of K2.5II, indicating a bright giant.
 It is considered likely to be on the red giant branch of stars fusing hydrogen around an inert helium core.
+However, with a mass nine times that of the Sun, it is also an accepted supernova candidate.
 Its limb-darkened angular diameter has been measured using interferometry at 2.4 mas.

 V337 Carinae has two companions listed in multiple star catalogues.
 Both are 13th-magnitude stars, component B 16.9 " and component C 25.9 " away.
 Component B is a distant background star, while component C is at about the same distance as V337 Carinae.